CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Mark a machine with the given system ID as 'Broken'.
+Mark a machine with the given system\_id as 'Broken'.

 If the node is allocated, release it first.